Inside the Redesign: How Duo Studio Rebuilt Here & Away as One Continuous Project

 The decision to hand the rebuild to a single studio came from a clear set of impressions on the other side of the table.
 Alexis Jacot, Co-Founder of Here & Away, says the first thing that landed was the way Duo approached the brief itself.

-“We were really impressed with Duo Studio’s very structured way of getting to know the brand,” Alexis says, “and with the depth of the analysis they did before any design work began.”
+“We were really impressed with Duo Studio’s structured way of getting to know the brand,” Alexis says, “and with the depth of analysis they did before any design work began.”

 “The design and branding direction were just as impressive,” he says.
 “We could see, from the very first presentations, that real time had been spent understanding the work, the properties, and the kind of company we wanted Here & Away to become.”